-The position of the contractors site camp and temporary laydown area must as shown in the approved site layout plan (i.e., the plan approved in terms of condition 12 of the EA25).
+The position of the contractors site camp and temporary laydown area must as shown in the approved site layout plan (i.e., the plan approved in terms of condition 12 of the EA).
 It must be noted that the contractors site camp and laydown area are temporary areas for use during the duration of construction.
-These areas must be rehabilitated on completion of construction as detailed in section 5.20 below.
+These areas must be rehabilitated on completion of construction or utilised for the installation of PV modules as detailed in section 5.20 below.
 A permanent laydown area not exceeding 1 Hectare may remain for the duration of the operational phase of the project.